AmpereComputingAI/ampere_model_library/computer_vision/classification/inception_v2/README.md

 Dataset can be downloaded from here: https://www.image-net.org/

-ONNX Runtime model in fp16 precision can be downloaded here: https://www.dropbox.com/s/sh3gd4cp0mp1lut/inception_v2_fp16.onnx
+ONNX Runtime model in fp16 precision can be downloaded here: censored due to licensing

 ### Running instructions